-Mount Royal Academy’s Catholic faith is central in our educational philosophy.
-As stated in our mission we are called to inspire students to grow in their knowledge of and love for God, which will enable them to love and serve those around them.
+The Catholic faith is central to the educational philosophy of our school.
+As stated in our mission, we are called to inspire students to grow in their knowledge of and love for God, which enables them to love and serve those around them.
 To accomplish this mission we look to Jesus Christ, our Redeemer, as both our model and our means.
-We also acknowledge the vital witness of our parents, teachers, administrators, board of directors, and priests as they reveal the Christian message, not only by word, but also by their example.
-We understand that the teaching of our Catholic faith is not limited to religious instruction in the classroom or during liturgical celebrations throughout the year but through modeling Christianity as a comprehensive way of life.
+We also acknowledge the vital witness of our parents, teachers, administrators, Board of Directors, and priests as they reveal the Christian message; not only by word, but also by their example.
+We understand that the teaching of our Catholic faith is not limited to religious instruction in the classroom or during liturgical celebrations throughout the year, but through modeling Christianity as a comprehensive way of life.
 It should animate our attitudes and be integrated into all our activities as we strive to create an environment in which students’ faith and virtue will gradually mature.

 Mount Royal Academy and the Common Core Standards

-Mount Royal Academy is strongly opposed to Common Core in public and parochial education.
+Mount Royal Academy eschews Common Core standards.
 As a private school, we are not obligated to adopt the standards proposed by federal and state policy makers.
-The Common Core standards are incompatible with catholic education.